-CIN has R&D centres and Laboratories in Portugal, Spain, France, Angola and Mozambique, making a total of approximately 7,000 m2 where 150 specialized technicians work.
+CIN has R&D centres and Laboratories in Portugal, Spain, France, Angola and Mozambique.

 A R&D Centre is made up of different areas of competence which act in a complementary manner At CIN the R&D Centres are organized into 4 areas of key competencies: product study, colour study, product composition analysis as well as product behaviour and weathering study.